laravel/docs/seeding.md

 <a name="running-seeders"></a>
 ## Running Seeders

+Once you have written your seeder classes you will need register the new class for autoloading by running `composer du`:

+    composer dump-autoload

-Once you have written your seeder classes, you may use the `db:seed` Artisan command to seed your database.
+Now you may use the `db:seed` Artisan command to seed your database.
 By default, the `db:seed` command runs the `DatabaseSeeder` class, which may be used to call other seed classes.
 However, you may use the `--class` option to specify a specific seeder class to run individually:

     php artisan db:seed